sokuda27/ME493/1 - POD Analysis/POD_analysis.md

 <h2> Single Value Decomposition: Introduction </h2>
 <p> SVD is a method that allows the decomposition of any matrix into two matrices made of orthonormal eigenbases, and a matrix of corresponding eigenvalues.
 Basically, any matrix A can be rewritten in the form $U\Sigma V^*$, and $U$ and $V$ are special because they’re unitary basis vectors, and their inverses are their transposed matrices; this makes calculations a lot easier.
 The values in the $\Sigma$ matrix correspond to how much a particular basis participates in the data; it kind of ranks the eigenvectors in terms of “importance”; it's a matrix of the eigenvalues square-rooted.
 The eigenvectors with larger eigenvalues will appear toward the top of the matrices.
-A similar matrix of the original matrix $A$ can be reconstructed with a lower resolution by just using a specified number of “important” modes; the eigenvalues tend to drop off sharply after a certain point, so you only end up having to include, let’s say, 100 rows instead of 1,000,000, because the 999,900 other rows are rather insignificant.</p> <br>
+A similar matrix of the original matrix $A$ can be reconstructed with a lower resolution by just using a specified number of “important” modes; the eigenvalues tend to drop off sharply after a certain point, so you only end up having to include, let’s say, 100 rows instead of 1,000,000, because the 999,900 other rows are rather insignificant.</p>

 <h2> How to decompose using SVD </h2>
 <ol>